-1. Indicators: Regular Procedure: General Time limit set in law for the determining authority to make a decision on the at first instance: e asylum application 2.
-Are detailed reasons for the rejection at first instance of an asylum applica applicant in writing?
-3. Backlog of pending cases at first instance as of 31 December 2018: 5,660
+Indicators: Regular Procedure: General

+- 1. Time limit set in law for the determining authority to make a decision on the asylum application at first instance:

+None - 2.
+Are detailed reasons for the rejection at first instance of an asylum application shared with the applicant in writing? - 3.
+Backlog of pending cases at first instance as of 31 December 2019: 7,330

-There is no time limit in Irish law for the IPO to make a decision on an asylum application at first instance.27 Under Section 39(5) IPA, if a recommendation cannot be made within 6 months of the date of the application for a declaration, the IPO may, upon request from the applicant, provide information on the estimated time within which a recommendation may be made.
+There is no time limit in Irish law for the IPO to make a decision on an asylum application at first instance.41 Under Section 39(5) IPA, if a recommendation cannot be made within six months of the date of the application for a declaration, the IPO may, upon request from the applicant, provide information on the estimated time within which a recommendation may be made.
 However, there are no express consequences for failing to decide the application within a given time period.
+Applicants can be called back for a subsequent interview in relation to their claim, occasionally a number of months after their initial s.35 interview was conducted.